 - Museum of Decorative Arts;

-- Triptych O Marinheiro by Constantino Fernandes of 1913;
+- Triptych The Sailor by Constantino Fernandes, 1913;

-- The Most Portuguese of Oil Paintings by João Vieira from 2005;
+- The Most Portuguese of João Vieira’s Oil Paintings from 2005;

-- Documentation Center where it is possible to study Fado;
+- Documentation Center where you can study Fado;

-- Santo Estêvão viewpoint: The Santo Estêvão viewpoint is one of the lesser-known viewpoints in the Alfama neighborhood, located in the courtyard in front of the Santo Estêvão church, it is a quiet place and away from the bustle of other more known viewpoints of the city, which allows to contemplate the Alfama neighborhood, the Serra da Arrábida and the Tagus River.
+- Santo Estêvão Viewpoint: The Santo Estêvão Viewpoint is one of the lesser known viewpoints in the Alfama district, located in the courtyard in front of the Santo Estêvão Church, it is a quiet place away from the hustle and bustle from other well-known viewpoints in the city, which allow you to contemplate the Alfama district, the Serra da Arrábida and the Tagus River.

 - Church of Nossa Senhora da Conceição-a-Velha: The Church of Nossa Senhora da Conceição-a-Velha is the church that establishes the end of Baixa Pombalina and the beginning of Alfama.
-The first church was built in 1496 with the name Igreja da Conceição dos Frades, replacing the Synagogue that existed there during the 15th century, having been destroyed by the 1755 Earthquake.
+The first church was built in 1496 with the name of Igreja da Conceição dos Frades, replacing the Synagogue that existed there during the 15th century, having been destroyed by the earthquake of 1755.
 The current church was rebuilt after the earthquake with a project by Francisco António Ferreira.
 The main points of interest of the Church of Nossa Senhora da Conceição-a-Velha are:

-- Main façade: it is believed that what remains of the initial church, prior to the 1755 Earthquake.
-The façade is a portico built in the Manueline style where the presence of Nossa Senhora da Misericórdia and the Virgin Mary stands out. a mantle to protect the entire Portuguese Society;
+- Main facade: it is believed that this is what remains of the initial church, prior to the earthquake of 1755.
+The facade is a portico built in Manueline style where the presence of Nossa Senhora da Misericórdia stands out. and the Virgin Mary with a cloak to protect the entire Portuguese Society;

 - Statues representing São Pedro and São Paulo by José de Almeida;

-- Main Chapel: The current Main Chapel was initially a side chapel built by Simoa Godinha (1530-1594), a rich black nobleman from São Tomé and Príncipe, a major sugar producer.
-The highlight of the Capela-Mor* goes to the statue of Nossa Senhora da Conceição-a-Velha sculpted between 1730 and 1740 by José de Almeida;
+- Chapel-Mor: The current Chapel-Mor was initially a side chapel built by Simoa Godinha (1530-1594), a rich black noblewoman from São Tomé and Príncipe, a large sugar producer .
+The highlight of the Capela-Mor goes to the statue of Nossa Senhora da Conceição-a-Velha carved between 1730 and 1740 by José de Almeida; ;

-- Image of Nossa Senhora de Belém: commissioned by Infante Dom Henrique (1394-1460) for a small church that belonged to the Order of Christ and which was destroyed so that the Jerónimos Monastery could be built.
-The image is important because it was it that, according to oral tradition, Vasco da Gama prayed before leaving for India in 1498;
+- Image of Our Lady of Belém: The image of Our Lady of Belém was commissioned by Infante Dom Henrique (1394-1460) for a small church that belonged to the Order of Christ and was destroyed for that the Jerónimos Monastery could be built.
+The image is important because it was to her that, according to oral tradition, Vasco da Gama prayed before leaving for India in 1498;

-- Pipe Organ: This small organ came from the Palácio das Necessidades in Lisbon.
+- Tube Organ: This small organ came from Palácio das Necessidades in Lisbon.

-- Teatro Romano: The Teatro Romano, is an archaeological find dating from the 1st century AD, with an estimated capacity for 4 thousand spectators.
-It is one of the five poles of the Lisbon Museum, together with the Pimenta Palace, the Santo António Museum, the Casa dos Bicos and the West Tower of Praça do Comércio.
-The Roman Theater is located between Rua de São Mamede and Rua da Saudade, which connects to Largo do Caldas and Rua da Madalena.
-The ruins of the Teatro Romano were discovered in 1798, having been recreated for the first time by the Italian architect Francisco Xavier Fabri.
-The Roman Theater was the target of several archaeological interventions over the years, namely between 1964 and 1967 under the guidance of Fernando de Almeida and by Irisalva Moita, between 1989 and 1993 under the guidance of the Lisbon Museum and Lisbon City Hall and opened in 2001.
-The museum was integrated into two buildings, an 18th century palace and an old 19th century factory.
+- Roman Theater: The Roman Theater is an archaeological site dating back to the 1st century AD, with an estimated capacity for 4 thousand spectators.
+It is one of the five poles of the Lisbon Museum, together with the Pimenta Palace, the Santo António Museum, the Casa dos Bicos and the Torreão Poente at Praça do Comércio.
+The Roman Theater is located between Rua de São Mamede and Rua da Saudade, which connects Largo do Caldas and Rua da Madalena.
+The ruins of the Roman Theater were discovered in 1798, having been recreated for the first time by the Italian architect Francisco Xavier Fabri.
+The Teatro Romano was the target of several archaeological interventions over the years, namely between 1964 and 1967 under the supervision of Fernando de Almeida and by Irisalva Moita, between 1989 and 1993 under the supervision of the Lisbon Museum and Lisbon City Council and inaugurated in 2001.
+The museum has been integrated into two buildings, an 18th century Palace and an old 19th century factory.

-- Casa dos Bicos: Casa dos Bicos is one of the hubs of the Lisbon Museum and the site of the José Saramago Foundation, Nobel Prize for Literature, being located in Campo das Cebolas.
+- Casa dos Bicos: Casa dos Bicos is one of the hubs of the Lisbon Museum and site of the José Saramago Foundation, Nobel Prize for Literature, and is located in Campo das Cebolas.
 The Casa dos Bicos was built by Brás de Albuquerque, son of Afonso de Albuquerque, Viceroy of India between 1521 and 1523 under the guidance of Francisco de Arruda.
-The main façade of the palace was inspired by the Diamond Palace of Ferrara in Italy, built in the shape of stone spikes instead of diamonds, hence the current designation.
-Casa dos Bicos was partially destroyed by the 1755 Earthquake and rehabilitated in 1981 under the guidance of architects Manuel Vicente and Daniel Santa Rita with the aim of integrating the European Exhibition of Art, Science and Culture and to inaugurate the nucleus Os Descobrimentos Portugueses and Europe of the Renaissance.
-The Casa dos Bicos building performed several functions, namely the cod warehouse, headquarters of the National Commission for the Commemoration of Portuguese Discoveries between 1987 and 2002, City Council of Lisbon between 2003 and 2008 and (lstars) José Saramago Foundation from 2008 to the present*.
-The highlights of Casa dos Bicos* are as follows:
+The main façade of the palace was inspired by the Palace of Diamonds of Ferrara in Italy, and ended up being built in the shape of stone beaks instead of diamonds, hence the current designation.
+Casa dos Bicos was partially destroyed by the 1755 Earthquake and later rehabilitated, in 1981 under the guidance of the architects Manuel Vicente and Daniel Santa Rita, with the aim of integrating the European Exhibition of Art, Science and Culture and to inaugurate the nucleus The Portuguese Discoveries and the Renaissance Europe.
+The Casa dos Bicos building performed several functions, including a cod warehouse, headquarters of the National Commission for the Commemoration of the Portuguese Discoveries between 1987 and 2002, Council of Culture of the Lisbon City Council between 2003 and 2008 and José Saramago Foundation from 2008 to the present.
+The highlights of Casa dos Bicos are as follows:

-- Ruins of Roman Lisbon: highlighting the discovery of fish condiment factories from the 1st century AD, part of the Roman wall of Lisbon, a semicircular tower from the 3rd century;
+- Ruins of Roman Lisbon: Here we highlight the discovery of fish spice factories from the 1st century AD, part of the Roman wall of Lisbon, a semicircular tower from the 3rd century

-- Fundação José Saramago: installed on the upper two floors of Casa dos Bicos, where we can observe and study the work of the writer José Saramago;
+- José Saramago Foundation: The Jose Saramago Foundation is located on the two upper floors of Casa dos Bicos, where you can observe and study the writer’s work

-- Cetaria: are tanks of rectangular plant that were used in factories during the Period of Roman Occupation.
+- Cetacias: Cetacias are rectangular-shaped tanks that were used in factories during the Period of Roman Occupation

 Other places to explore in Alfama

-- Church of Santo António: The Church of Santo António is a symbolic place in the city of Lisbon because it was built in the place where Santo António was born in 1190 in the current Largo de Santo António da Sé.
-The construction of the church was carried out from 1495 during the Reign of Dom João II and finished during the Reign of Dom Manuel I. The current church was totally rebuilt between 1767 and 1812 under the guidance of the architect Mateus Vicente de Oliveira (1706-1786 .
+- Igreja de Santo António: The Church of Santo António is a symbolic place of the city of Lisbon as it was built in the place where Santo António was born in 1190 in the current Largo of Santo António da Sé.
+The construction of the church was carried out from 1495 during the reign of Dom João II and completed during the reign of Dom Manuel I. The current church was completely rebuilt between 1767 and 1812 under the guidance of the architect Mateus Vicente de Oliveira (1706-1786).
 The main points of interest are:

-- Statue of Santo António inaugurated by Pope John Paul II during the visit to Portugal in 1982 and by Soares Branco;
+- Statue of Saint Anthony inaugurated by Pope John Paul II during his visit to Portugal in 1982 and by Soares Branco;

 - Neoclassical style facade;

-- Tombstone with inscription of Pope Pius VI’s brief to grant plenary indulgence to anyone who visits Casa de Santo António;
+- Tombstone with inscription of the brief of Pope Pius VI granting plenary indulgence to those visiting the Casa de Santo António;

-- Coat of arms of Portugal and the Bulhões family, name of the Santo António family painted on the narthex of the church;
+- Coat of arms of Portugal and of the Bulhões family, name of the family of Santo António painted on the narthex of the church;

 - Organ built in 1872;

-- Igreja de São Miguel: Igreja de São Miguel is the most important church in the Alfama neighborhood, located in Largo de São Miguel.
-The São Miguel Church was inaugurated in 1295, and the current version was built between 1673 and 1720 under the guidance of the architect João Nunes Tinoco and constitutes one of the largest gilt carvings in the city of Lisbon.
+- Igreja de São Miguel: The Church of São Miguel is the most important church in the Alfama district, being located in Largo de São Miguel.
+The Church of São Miguel was inaugurated in 1295, and the current version was built between 1673 and 1720 under the guidance of the architect João Nunes Tinoco and constitutes one of the largest groups of gilded wood carving in the city of Lisbon.
 The highlights of the Igreja de São Miguel are:

-- Statue of São Miguel on the main facade;
+- St. Michael statue on the main facade;

 - Wooden ceiling painted in fifteen watercolors representing angels;

-- Chapel of Santo António all covered with gilded woodcarving;
+- Santo António Chapel entirely covered with gilded woodcarving;

-- Sixteen paintings framed in gilded wood with New Testament representations by Bento Coelho da Silveira (1617-1706);
+- Sixteen paintings framed in gilt with representations of the New Testament by Bento Coelho da Silveira (1617-1706);

-- Main chapel in gilded wood with an image of São Miguel in the center and next to a statue of São José and another of Nossa Senhora da Boa Viagem.
+- Moor Chapel in gilded woodcarving with an image of Saint Michael in the center and beside a statue of Saint Joseph and another of Our Lady of Boa Viagem

-- Lisbon Military Museum: The Lisbon Military Museum is the oldest museum in Lisbon, opened on December 10, 1851 as an Artillery Museum, located in the Largo of the Artillery Museum in Alfama, near the Trains from Santa Apolónia and the Cruise Terminal.
-The Military Museum of Lisbon aims to divulge the military history of Portugal, having a set of more than 26 thousand pieces on display.
-The building of the Lisbon Military Museum was damaged twice, namely by an explosion and the 1755 Earthquake.
-The Lisbon Military Museum has the following highlights:
+- Military Museum of Lisbon: The Military Museum of Lisbon is the oldest museum in Lisbon, having been inaugurated on December 10, 1851 as the Artillery Museum, located in Largo do Museu de Artilharia in Alfama, close to the Santa Apolónia Train Station and the Cruise Terminal.
+The Lisbon Military Museum aims to disclose the military history of Portugal, having a set of more than 26 thousand pieces on display.
+The Lisbon Military Museum building was damaged twice, namely by an explosion and the 1755 earthquake.
+The Lisbon Military Museum features the following highlights:

 - Main facade with a female sculpture that symbolizes the Motherland;

-- Central courtyard with cannons and twenty-six tile panels that tell the history of Portugal, from the 12th century Reconquest to the First World War (1914-1918);
+- Central Courtyard with cannons and twenty-six panels of tiles that tell the history of Portugal, from the 12th century Reconquest to the First World War (1914-1918);

 - Collection of artillery pieces in bronze, one of the largest artillery collections in the world;